 The high bulwarks and solid teak handrail make the walk-around decks really safe.
 Sheâ€™s surprisingly roomy given her actual overall length and the flybridge is huge.

-I have re-fitted her to be really cosy and comfortable for 2-3 on passengers and a couple more guests for day-time adventures.
+I have re-fitted her to be really cosy and comfortable for 2-3 on passages and a couple more guests for day-time adventures.

 © Boat Sales Scotland | DDZ Marine 2021 All Rights Reserved.